 Current Students: Federal Direct Student Loans

 The amount a student is eligible to borrow is determined by grade level and cost of attendance.
-There is no credit check for this loan.
-The student is eligible for federal loans as long as they are taking at least 6 credit hours per semester (half-time) and are not in default on a student loan already.
+There is no credit check.
+Additional eligibility requires enrollment in at least 6 credit hours per semester (half-time).

 Federal student loans go into repayment six months after the student has graduated, dropped below half-time enrollment, or withdrawn from the university.

-For 2013-2014, Unsubsidized Federal Direct Student loans for Graduates have a 5.41% interest rate upon disbursement to the student account.
-There are origination fees associated with these loans.
+2014-2015: Unsubsidized Federal Direct Student loans for Graduate Students have a 6.21% interest rate upon disbursement to the student account.

 Vocational Nursing students are awarded as a certificate/first year programs at freshmen loan levels.

-The federal government offers a loan calculator which allows you to calculate your monthly payments based on your current and future loan debt.
+Students can track actual and potential loan debt with the federal loan calculator which allows you to calculate your monthly payments based on your current and future loan debt.